Terraform Plugin Best Practices

 Terraform's providers are a substantial amount of code, and occasionally it makes sense to depend on their functionality.
 Interacting with Providers describes different ways to interface with Terraform's providers outside of the context of the Terraform CLI.

 Over time, the Terraform development community has gained large amounts of experience across a wide breadth of Application Programming Interfaces (APIs) supported by Terraform and its Software Development Kits (SDKs).
-The Provider Design Principles highlight the most prolific patterns when designing Terraform providers and associated resources, which guide HashiCorp design decisions.
+The Provider Design Principles highlight the most prolific patterns when designing Terraform providers and associated resources and functions, which guide HashiCorp design decisions.

 In Provider Code, we describe the supported programming languages and HashiCorp libraries that can be used to develop Terraform Providers.